Competitive Erosion is Conformally Invariant: Proof of Theorem

-The proof is quite involved and is deferred to Section \ref{efn}.
-Next we state a few properties of the Green function (see \eqref{dgf}) and the weight function $w(\cdot)$ whose proofs are deferred to subsection \ref{pol}.
-The following result proves a uniform upper bound of the weight function independent of $\dd$. \begin{lem} There exists a constant $D$ such that for all $\dd$ small enough and $n=2^{m}>N(\dd)$, for all $\sigma \in \Omega,$ $|w(\sigma)|\le Dn^2.$ \end{lem} \nin The above statement is a consequence of the following fact: recall from \eqref{recall1} that as $\dd$ goes to $0$ the Green function approaches the function $ \frac{64}{\pi}\log\left|\frac{\psi(z)-i}{\psi(z)+i}\right|.$ Now if $n$ is chosen large enough the weight function divided by $n^2$ should approximate the integral of the above function over the blue region.
-The lemma now follows from the fact that the function $\log\left|\frac{\psi(z)-i}{\psi(z)+i}\right|$ is integrable.
+where $\{\varsigma_t\}$ is the competitive erosion chain. \end{thm} This shows that the weight function has a positive drift, if the configuration is outside the set $\Omega_{(\e)}$.
+As mentioned before, the proof of the above is quite involved and presented later (see Section \ref{roadmap}).
+Next, for a fixed domain $\U,$ we state a few useful properties of the Green function (see \eqref{dgf}) and the weight function ${\rm{W}}(\cdot)$, whose proofs are deferred to the Appendix.
+The following result proves a uniform upper bound of the weight function independent of $\dd$. \begin{lem} There exists a constant $D=D(\U)>0$ such that for all $\dd$ small enough, and $n=2^{m}>N(\dd)$, for all $\sigma \in \Omega,$ $|{\rm{W}}(\sigma)|\le Dn^2.$ \end{lem} For the next result which shows that the weight function is uniformly close to its maximum value, on the set $\cA_{\e}.$ Let,